chrisdev/wagtail-cookiecutter-foundation/README.rst

   navigation and other interface components)

 - A comprehensive suite of apps to use for building your site.
-  We take an approach similar to the `Wagtail Demo Project`_ but we use a modular approach so that can pick and choose the functionality you want to include on you site.
+  We take  a modular approach so that can pick and choose the functionality you want to include on you site.
 We provide individual modules for:

     - ``pages`` - Hompage, Standard Pages, People Page, Contact Page, etc.